 I spent seven weeks in Japan, and the only things I wanted to see was Yayoi Kusama’s Yellow Pumpkin in Naoshima, Teshima Art Museum in Teshima and Miyajima.
-I can say without a doubt that Miyajima was a highlight of my trip.
-So if you are travelling solo in Japan, make sure to include Miyajima in your itinerary.
+I can say without a doubt that Miyajima was a highlight of my solo trip to Japan.
+So if you are travelling alone in Japan, make sure to include Miyajima in your itinerary.

 - Cost: ¥410

 - JR West Miyajima Ferry or Miyajima Matsudai Ferry: from Miyajimaguchi Port to Itsukushima Ferry Terminal

 - Cost: ¥180 (JR West Miyajima Ferry covered by JR Pass)

 - Check Miyajima ferry timetable here

 Although staying overnight in Miyajima is not required as the island is quite small and you can see everything in one day, but Miyajima has some of Japan’s best ryokans (traditional Japanese inn with tatami-matted rooms).
 Some ryokans include meals, and almost all of them have a traditional Japanese spa.
 The entire experience of staying in a traditional Japanese ryokan in Miyajima is quite extraordinary!

 Here are some ryokans in Miyajima that are worth trying:

 - Auberge Mizuhaso ($$$) – Get a beautiful Japanese style room with modern decor in the small cozy hotel.
 Close to Miyajima History and Folk Museum.

 - Hotel Miyajima Villa ($$$) – Stay in one of the modern contemporary rooms in the popular hotel.
 The hotel is close to the Itsukushima Ferry Terminal and has a traditional Japanese hot spring bath.
 Bike rental is also available.